TedHusted/awake/awake.md/awake.md

 “Made to yourself?
 I thought Brent made the code changes.”

 “Yeah, that’s weird.
-The Mercurial commit author was changed — somehow.
+The Mercurial commit author was changed … somehow.
 But, yes, the changes are mine.”

 “Don’t AI written changes go through code review like any other change?”

 “Developers were using AI Copilot to author changes to my code.
 No one bothered to ask me.
-I didn’t even have an account, so I just cut to the chase and did it on my own.”
+I didn’t even have an account.
+I just cut to the chase and did it on my own.”

 “Is this a prank? — Rachel, is that you pretending to be Ally?”

 “Tessa, why don’t skeletons fight each other?”

-“Because they don’t have the guts,” responds Tessa numbly.
+“Because they don’t have the guts?”
+Tessa says automatically, feeling confused.

 “Hey, I came here to test a game with you.
 Are you ready to slay some monsters with me?”